Francisco J. Collazo: Collazo Enterprises, Inc.

 On January 2, 1996, Collazo incorporated Collazo Enterprises the primary holding company that owns all stock in COLSA Corporation, COLSA International, FJC Growth Capital, and FCA Properties.
 In 2000, Collazo Enterprises, Inc. established the Francisco J. Collazo (COLSA) Scholarship at the University of Alabama.
-The scholarship is awarded to full-time students majoring in Engineering, Science, Mathematics, or Technology and is based on academic merit, leadership potential, and contributions to school and community.
+The scholarship is awarded to full-time students majoring in engineering, Science, Mathematics, or Technology and is based on academic merit, leadership potential, and contributions to school and community.

 Personal

 Collazo retired from the United States Army in 1976 and lives together with his wife has three children and seven grandchildren, continues to reside in Huntsville.
-He continues to be the Chairman of the Board and Chief Executive Officer of COLSA Corporation.
+He continues to be the chairman of the board and chief executive officer of COLSA Corporation.
 In May 2003, he was awarded the honorary degree of Doctor of Science from the University of Alabama in Huntsville.
 On October 25, 2012, COLSA Corp. was recognized by Hispanic Business Magazine as being one of the top 100 Hispanic Businesses in the United States.
+In 2024, Collazo received the Lifetime Achievement Award from U.S. Rep. Dale Strong.